f/omelette/README.md

 ### Global Event

-You also can be able to listen all fragments by "complete" event.
+You can also listen to all fragments by "complete" event.

 ```javascript
 complete.on('complete', (fragment, { reply }) => reply(["hello", "world"]));